joshdabosh/writeups/NeverLanCTF2020/README.md

 ### password_crack
 Simple MD5 brute force.
 I got the author names from the Discord server.
-More on this later when they publish the challenges again (they took them down).

 ### Robot Talk
 We just have to convert 5 base64 values to ASCII.